Stress fertility and acupuncture

 Their findings are worrying, but not surprising.
 Your body perceives stress as a signal of danger.
 And even though, in most situations today, it doesn’t necessarily mean danger is physical harm, our bodies switch on the mechanism of survival through a “flight or fight” response.

-In response to stress, the nervous system sends signals to reduce the blood flow to all parts of your body except for what is the most needed to respond to threats.
+In response to stress, the nervous system sends signals to reduce the blood flow to all parts of your body except what is essential to respond to threats.

 When you’re in danger, the reproductive system is not a priority.
-As a result, the blood flow to the Fallopian tubes, ovaries and uterus reduces.
+Consequently, the reproductive system, including the Fallopian tubes, ovaries, and uterus, receives reduced blood flow.

 Acupuncture harmonises the branch of the nervous system associated with rest, relaxation, digestion and tissue healing.

 Stress is one of the main reasons why individuals quit IVF.
-Moreover, women exposed to chronic stress have a 27% lower chance to conceive with IVF.
-These are both valid reasons to start acupuncture to reduce IVF stress.
+Furthermore, it affects your chances to a successful IVF.
+Women exposed to chronic stress have a 27% lower chance to conceive with IVF.
+And acupuncture is a great tool to minimise the impact of it.
 After a course of acupuncture, women undergoing IVF felt more relaxed, had fewer miscarriages and more babies.

-Prolonged stress can easily progress into anxiety, depression.
+Prolonged stress can easily progress into anxiety and depression.
 As you may know, the longer it takes to conceive, the harder it is to deal with disappointments.
 Acupuncture has been shown to alleviate depression and anxiety.
-As a pleasant side-effect acupuncture can improve sleep.
+Furthermore, acupuncture has a pleasant side-effect – it can improve sleep.

-If we are talking about physical body stress like pain, inflammation acupuncture has been recommended as a first-line treatment for chronic pain management.
+If we are talking about sings of physical body stress like pain and inflammation, acupuncture has been recommended as a first-line treatment for chronic pain management.